Professional practice

 Instructed as sole counsel in an application to set aside a statutory demand in relation to a c.£400m debt in the High Court.

-Akash has assisted in a number of commercial Chancery disputes, including in relation to unfair prejudice petitions, applications for directions in an insolvency, and claims in dishonest assistance and knowing receipt.
+During pupillage, Akash assisted in a number of commercial Chancery disputes, including in relation to unfair prejudice petitions, applications for directions in an insolvency, and claims in dishonest assistance and knowing receipt.
 Since commencing practice, Akash has appeared in the County Court and High Court in insolvency and company matters.

-- Acted (led by Vernon Flynn KC) in a DIFC appeal concerning the jurisdiction’s first ever foreclosure order over the ‘last major undeveloped site in the DIFC’ valued upwards of AED 160 million [Al Rihab Real Estate Company LLC v Emirates NBD Bank PJSC].
+• Acted (led by Vernon Flynn KC) in a DIFC appeal concerning the jurisdiction’s first ever foreclosure order over the ‘last major undeveloped site in the DIFC’ valued upwards of AED 160 million [Al Rihab Real Estate Company LLC v Emirates NBD Bank PJSC [2020] DIFC CA 006].

-- Advising on issues of frustration and force majeure arising from the Covid-19 Pandemic, including in the context of an office service agreement and an aircraft lease agreement Acting in a claim for a contribution against a co-insurer outside of the jurisdiction; Assisted in an application for strike out for failure to comply with a security for costs order,
+• Advising on issues of frustration and force majeure arising from the Covid-19 Pandemic, including in the context of an office service agreement and an aircraft lease agreement.

 During pupillage, Akash assisted in a number of company and insolvency law matters, including: